 Tackling methane emissions

-For natural gas to be a responsible part of America’s energy mix, it must hasten, not delay us on our path to clean energy.
+For natural gas to be a responsible part of America’s energy mix, it must work with, not against, growing renewable energy resources.
 Used strategically, natural gas can play a constructive role.
 We’re working to take full advantage of these opportunities.